Tagungsbanner Imag(e)ining Futures

 • Panel 3: Prototypes and other tools for thinking about the future

-To what extent do prototypes, scenarios, and speculative design processes generate new knowledge?
-This section looks at how designs reveal assumptions and make alternatives tangible and testable, as well as how criticism of linear assumptions about progress can be captured methodologically.
+To what extent do prototypes, scenarios and speculative design processes generate their own knowledge?
+This session asks how designs make assumptions visible and alternatives testable, and how criticism of assumptions about linear progress can be methodologically captured.

 • Lunch

-• Panel 4: Transferring visions of the future
+• Panel 4: Visions of the Future in Practice

-In practical contexts such as policy advice, planning, education, technological development and cultural outreach, how do visions of the future come into play?
-This section examines how such visions are used as a guide, the criteria that determine their plausibility, and their impact on decision-making processes.
+How do visions of the future come into play in applied contexts, such as policy advice, planning, education, technological development or cultural mediation?
+We will examine how visions of the future are used as a guide, what criteria underpin their plausibility, and how they shape decision-making processes.

 • Prof. Raffaela Aversa